UVADS/DS-3001/README.md

 * TA: Ariful Islam xef4hb@virginia.edu
 * Class Location: Dell 1 Room 105

-Brian's Office Hours: In person in my office Elson (165) or Virtual on Discord: Monday, 1:00 to 4:00 or by appointment if needed.
+Brian's Office Hours: In person in my office Elson (165) or Virtual on Discord: Friday, 2:00 to 4:00 or by appointment if needed.
 Feel free to just come by and hang out if you'd like.

 Ariful office hours our Wednesdays from 2:30 to 4:30 in Elliewood (above Ragged Mountain Running Shop on the Corner) small conference 3a